 Once you have a custom dashboard created, you may be able to save time by using it as a template for additional custom dashboards.

 1. Select Add New from the Dashboards menu.

 2. Enter a Dashboard Name.

-4. Use the Select Existing drop-down to select the name of the dashboard you want to clone.
+3. Select a Dashboard Template from the drop-down menu to select the name of the dashboard you want to clone..

 5. Select Create Dashboard.

-6. The cloned dashboard appears and you can use the edit button in the upper right to configure the options for your cloned dashboard.
+6. The cloned dashboard appears and you can use the edit button to configure the options for your cloned dashboard.

-While viewing a custom dashboard, select the edit button from the upper right to open Edit Dashboard options and select Delete Dashboard at the bottom to delete the dashboard.
+While viewing a custom dashboard, select the edit button to open Edit Dashboard options and select Delete Dashboard at the bottom to delete the dashboard.